kipitix/picture_spawn/README.md

 # picture_spawn

-Desktop application to grab pitures for wallpaper from site wallpaperswide.com and set them to desktop.
+Desktop application to grab pictures for wallpaper from site wallpaperswide.com and set them to desktop.

 ## Parts